Table Of Content

 iMovie | Manual subtitle creation for Apple users | No | Multiple | macOS, iOS | Free |

-Best For: AI-powered, 30-day free trial available, multi-language automatic subtitles
+Best For: AI-powered, 30-day free trial available (no watermark), multi-language automatic subtitles

-Download UniFab software and launch it, select the Subtitles Generator module.
+Download UniFab software and launch it, select the Subtitle Generator module.
 Then, upload the video file for which you want to create subtitles or any SRT file with subtitles.

 From the 30+ available options, select the language into which you want to translate the video subtitle.
 UniFab will then automatically generate the subtitles in your selected language.